Cloudoki/Hackathon-mini-site/README.md

 The days of simple html pages are long behind us, sir.
 For most of our front-end apps, we distribute static packages, with dependency configuration and branched repo versioning.
 If this sounds scary, don't worry, its like rainbows and unicorns.

 ### Prerequisites
-To install the required components for managing and compiling the DAMn website, we'll need following tools in our toolbelt: Composer, Git, npm, Bower and Gulp.
+To install the required components for managing your WordPress site, we'll need following tools in our toolbelt: Composer, HomeBre.

 [More info](http://blog.cloudoki.com/set-up-your-local-battleground/)